Christina of Denmark, Queen of Sweden: Later life

 There is no explicit mention of Queen Christina after the events in c.
 1158.
 If still alive, she was widowed at the murder of the King outside the cathedral in Uppsala in 1160.
 Her son and his followers may have fled with Christina, with the crowned head of her husband in their possession.
 Perhaps she spent the following years in Denmark where her kinsman Valdemar the Great ruled.

-In 1167, her son was made King as Canute I. He promoted the veneration of Eric as a saint.
-It has been guessed that Queen Dowager Christina died in the beginning of Canute's reign, around 1170, but neither the date of her birth or death is actually known.
+In 1167, her son Knut was made king.
+He promoted the veneration of Erik as a saint.
+It has been guessed that Queen Dowager Christina died in the beginning of Knut's reign, around 1170, but neither the date of her birth or death is actually known.